gauritambe/portfolio/README.md

 7. Open github for CI/CD:
       - Go to Actions tab → set up workflow yourself (A file will be created as main.yml)
-      - In main.yml write CI/CD code
+      - In main.yml write CI/CD code:
             name: Portfolio on aws deployment

             on: